New Homes vs. Old Homes: Which Is Right For You?

 Old vs. new: It's an age-old debate.
 And when it comes to choosing whether to purchase an existing home or opt for new construction, there's a lot more to factor in than the curb appeal or how it would look dressed up in Christmas lights.

-For most of us, a home (new or existing) is the biggest purchase we’ll make in our lifetime, so it’s critical to make the right decision.
+For most of us, a home (whether new or existing) is typically the biggest purchase we'll make in our lifetime, so it's important to make the right decision.

 Do homes really age like fine wine, or is newer always better?
 Let's explore.

-The Pros of Buying a New Construction Home
+The Pros of Buying a Newly Constructed Home

 To some, a new home is the ultimate status symbol; others simply enjoy the convenience and peace of mind that comes with new construction.
 And there's no denying that brand-new homes have their fair share of benefits.
 Let's take a look at the pros of newly-built homes.

 - Customization options.
 When you work with a builder, you have more freedom to customize your new home.
-Go ahead and get the granite countertops you’ve always dreamed of, or the sunken garden tub in the master bath.
-(Just be aware that these “extras” come at a price.)
+Go ahead and get the granite countertops you've always wanted, or the sunken garden tub in the master bath.
+(Just be aware that these extras come at a price.)